What's in this Tokelau currency guide?

 - Open an account with a BER reviewed FX provider (id docs may be required)

-- You specify the local or New Zealand Dollar amount you want to transfer
+- You specify the local or NZ Dollar amount you want to transfer

 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country